 Preboot eXecution Environment (PXE) technology enhanced the PC manageability by having the capability to boot (load an operating system, or other executable image) from a server.
 Your computer supports the PC functions that PXE requires.
-For example, your computer can be boot from the PXE server if your computer is attached to ThinkPad ThinkPad port replicator with advanced EtherJet function.
+For example, your computer can be boot from the PXE server if your computer is attached to ThinkPad Port Replicator with Advanced EtherJet feature.